Sign Up As A Member

 The Winston-Salem Open is an ATP 250 tennis tournament in North Carolina and one of seven US Open series events leading up to the year’s last major in Flushing Meadows, NY, the US Open.

-This year, the singles champion will take home $100,475, while the runner-up will pocket a cool $57,660, equating to 4% and 3% increases over what players received last year.
+This year, the singles champion will take home $107,060, while the runner-up will pocket a cool $61,435, equating to a 2% increase over what each player received last year in these positions.

 The remainder of this guide provides a detailed overview and complete breakdown of the Winston-Salem Open’s prize money and historical data for reference and quick comparison.